TravelEuropeSpain

 San Sebastian

-Take the funicular up to Monte Igueldo to watch the sunset over the bay.
-These are some of the best views you’ll find on this road trip through Spain, France and Portugal.
+For a breathtaking end to your day, ride the funicular up Monte Igueldo to catch a spectacular sunset over the bay.
+This viewpoint offers some of the best vistas along your road trip through Spain, France, and Portugal.

 Day 5 – Porto